AI Agent Vendors Compared (2026): Platforms, Pricing, and How to Choose

 2. Context Engineering Architecture

 Context retrieval: How does the platform find relevant information for each interaction?
-What retrieval mechanisms are used (vector search, keyword search, knowledge graphs)?
+Vector search, keyword search, knowledge graphs?

-Context size and management: How much context can be included in each interaction?
-How is context prioritized when more relevant information exists than can fit?
+Context size and management: How much context can fit in each interaction?
+How is it prioritized when more relevant information exists than fits?

 Context freshness: How current is the information agents access?
 What mechanisms exist to update context as business information changes?